zlomke76-del/natatoday/README.md

 closed_reason = selected reason
 ```

-The request leaves Open Requests and appears in closed/filled history.
+The request leaves Open Requests and appears in closed / filled history.

 ---